HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ir-07-2/index.md

 ## OPS Implementation

+TODO: Revisit need

 This control is not an ACF/OCIO requirement.
-This control is only selected by cloud.gov.
-OPS will provide appropriate Incident Response contacts to cloud.gov and other relevant stakeholders.
+Is this required by or needed for IaaS provider ?

 ### Control Origination